wfeldt/libx86emu/README.md

     - trace memory and i/o accesses
     - provide statistics about accessed memory locations, i/o ports, and interrupts

-## Major version 1 vs. version 2
+## Major versions

+Programs should generally work fine with newer library versions without any changes (except re-compiling).

+### Version 3

+Extend API to include CPUID and MSR handlers.

+### Version 2

-`libx86emu.so.2` uses the same API as `libx86emu.so.1`.
-The major difference is that version 2 is re-entrant.
+Essentially the same API as version 1.
+The major difference is that version 2 is re-entrant (no global state variable).

+### Version 1

 Version 1 relies internally on a global variable `x86emu` holding the emulator state.
 It has been eliminated in version 2.

-Programs should work fine with both variants without any changes.

 ## Downloads